f5devcentral/f5-agility-labs-adc/docs/class4/module1/lab11.rst

 #.
 Browse to the pre-master session key file and click on save.

 #.
-Open in Wireshark the hackazon-ssl.pcap file you pulled down from the F5 BIG-IP.
+Open in Wireshark the .pcap file you pulled down from the F5 BIG-IP.
+You can use the original .pcap.

 #.
 Right click on one of the SSL packets and select Follow, TLS Stream.